Hupomone Ranch Modern Home in Petaluma, California by Turnbull…

 The site has a wonderful balanced quality to it, and the simple grounded form of the barn is sited to compliment this setting and capture the long views to the coastal range beyond.
 Set into the more opaque north side, the entry provides shelter tucked under the loft above and frames a view through the house to the meadow beyond.
 The light-filled living area opens up to the long view south and gathers the bedrooms and kitchen to either side.
 The kitchen has slide away windows that open directly to the garden.

 The house is certified LEED Platinum and features a number of energy saving features exceeding title 24 by over 50 percent.
-Passive heating and cooling with thermal mass and insulation, Geothermal, radiant cooling and heating along with solar and photovoltaic panels contribute to the house’s energy efficiency.
+Passive heating and cooling with thermal mass and insulation, geothermal, radiant cooling and heating along with solar and photovoltaic panels contribute to the house’s energy efficiency.w

 Add your own project for the chance to be featured in Editor's Picks.